mateuszbieniek/ezplatform-database-health-checker/README.md

 Please note that Command may run for a long time (depending on project size).
 You can speed it up by skipping Smoke Testing with `--skip-smoke-test` option.

 ### ezplatform:page-fieldtype-cleanup
+*Warning!
+This command is only available for Enterprise versions of the platform.*

 This command searches your database for `ezpage_*` records which are leftovers from https://issues.ibexa.co/browse/EZEE-3430 and deletes them if necessary to prevent uncontrolled growth of the database.